 From being one of the most searched to one of the most popular trends with a rich history.
-Bomber jacket has developed into a phenomenon that knows no border, language or culture.
-Being versatile, gender neutral and relevant to all ages, leather bomber jackets in particular have never been more widely recognized across the world than it is now.
+Bomber jackets have developed into a phenomenon that knows no border, language or culture.
+Being versatile, gender-neutral and relevant to all ages, Leather Bomber Jackets in particular have never been more widely recognized across the world than it is now.
 If you often wondered about what a Bomber Jacket is, then this blog post is a must-read for you.

 Why is it called a Bomber Jacket?

 The bomber jacket could have possibly received its name from its initial introduction as part of the military uniform.
 Based on history, the very first bomber jackets were worn by military pilots during World War I and II hence the name being drawn from realistic elements at the time.

 What materials are used to make Bomber Jackets?

 Aside from Leather, Bomber Jackets are also made of Polyester, Nylon and Cotton.
 It is not uncommon to find Bomber Jackets made of Suede either.

 What is a Quilted Bomber Jacket?

 A Quilted Jacket is typically one that has a quilted surface.
 This may vary with each Quilted Bomber Jacket.
 Some have a bit of Quilted Detail along the sleeves, front or back while others have a more elaborate form of quilting all over the jacket.

 Bomber Jackets that have padding, especially along the shoulders or around the elbows are referred to as Padded Bomber Jackets.
 Often, the padding adds deeper functionality to the Bomber Jacket giving the wearer added protection.
 Though this is not always the case, some Bomber Jackets also have padding simply to add an aesthetically pleasing look to the jacket.